 Don’t forget to maintain hydration in between washes.
-Mix a small amount of conditioner or hair masque with a little water and feed into your curls for a quick refresh.
+Mix a small amount of conditioner or hair masque with a little water and feed it into your curls for a quick refresh.

 Summer Hair Guide: Suitcase Essentials

 - Styling Mist for Natural Hold and a Glossy Finish – This little beauty is more than just a styling product.
 It also works as a leave-conditioner.
-It contains Sugar Beet an ingredient that helps the hair to retain moisture, working alongside keratin and argan oil to nourish and repair dry hair.
+It contains Sugar Beet, an ingredient that helps the hair to retain moisture, working alongside keratin and argan oil to nourish and repair dry hair.
 We love how soft and silky hair feels after using this lovely mist.

 Poolside tip to prevent Dry Hair in the Sun